raujimenez/work-time-tracker/README.md

 # work-time-tracker
 Time tracking JIRA tickets is time consuming.
 This solution eliminates need to create excel documents to keep track of time.
 Additionally, its very use case specific.
 I use this help me automate in creating my End of Day status messages while I am remote interning at a company.
-Disclaimer: This solution is in no way associated with the company.
+Disclaimer: This solution is in no way associated with the company, other than my cheapness to not purchase an existing subscription to a solution.

 ## Project Structure:
  - `./database`